Reach-Industries/Frontend-React-Developer-Test/README.md

 # Test Introduction

-At Reach Industries, we are building innovative data streaming and cloud based AI solutions.
-Our LabEye cameras systems are specifically designed for lab environments where precision and detail are paramount.
+At Reach Industries, we are building innovative products that leverage high-volume data streaming and cloud based AI.
+Our LabEye camera systems are specifically designed for lab environments where precision and detail are paramount.
 Our customers seamlessly integrate LabEyes into their setups to capture high-quality visual data.
 This raw data is then securely transmitted to Lumi, our advanced cloud-based platform.

 Lumi harnesses the power of state-of-the-art algorithms to process this data, converting the visual inputs into actionable quantitative values.
 One of the standout features of our system is its ability to overlay the derived data directly onto the original video in real-time.
 This not only allows researchers and lab technicians to see the data but also to interactively visualize the insights and patterns that Lumi has discerned, enhancing their understanding and decision-making processes.

 This assessment will centre around building a single page application, fetching remote data and displaying synchronised video and annotation information.
-You should design your work as if it were something you will be iterating on in the future in collaboration with other people - you won’t actually be doing this, but this should be considered in your decisions and code style
+You should design your work as if it were something you will be iterating on in the future in collaboration with other people - you won’t actually be doing this, but this should be considered in your decisions and code style.

 # Task